- Consent means saying yes

-- What information should I be given?
+- What information must I be given?

 - What is undue influence?

-- Should consent be recorded in writing?
+- Must I give consent in writing?

 - What happens in an emergency?

-- Can I decline treatment?
+- Can I say no to treatment?

-- Can I withdraw consent?
+- Can I change my mind and withdraw consent?

-- What is mental capacity?
+- What if people are worried about my mental capacity?

-- What happens if I lose capacity?
+- What if I am under 18?